 Section 4: The Treasurer, with assistance from the immediate past Treasurer, is responsible for filing IRS Form 990, Form 990 EZ, or Form 990-N prior to November 15th.
 Copies of the current and past years’ returns are located in the legal documents binders in the custody of the Secretary and Treasurer, and in the PTA Council Office in Educational Services Center West Building.

 Section 5: The council shall approve its annual operating budget in the spring of each year.
-The budget shall include a line item for the Executive Committee Emergency Fund.
-This fund shall be used for expenses that arise between meetings and which the Executive Committee agrees fall within the scope and mission of the Bellevue PTSA Council.
-All expenditures shall be presented to the General Membership at the next meeting with a motion requesting approval for the expense and a plan for replacing the funds.
-The amount of this fund shall be $250.00.
+The board of directors may reallocate up to $500 budgeted for one purpose to another purpose by majority vote.
+The budget shall include a line item for the Discretionary Fund under Administrative Expenses.
+This fund shall be used for expenses that arise between meetings and which the Executive Committee agrees fall within the scope and mission of the Bellevue PTSA Council The amount of this fund shall be $250.00.

 Section 6: Two signatures are required on all contracts and one signature must be the president’s.
 Only elected officers may sign contracts according to the WSPTA Uniform Bylaws.
 School district building use requests must be signed by one elected officer with direction from the President.